zsiki/ls/doc/source/usersguide.rst

 #.
 The Target Points list is filled automatically.
 The list contains the known points, which were measured from the station.
 You can calculate the coordinates of one station at a time.
 #.
 Add two or more points to the Used Points list which will be used for calculation.
 If you would like to correct, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
-Results of calculation is displayed automatically in the result widget.
+Results of calculation is displayed automatically in the result widget and sent to the log file.
 #.
 You can change settings in the dialog and press *Calculate* to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u19.png